CenturyLinkLabs/fleet-api/README.md

 The client allows programmatic access to most of the *fleetctl* commands including the ability to load, start, stop, unload and destroy unit files.

-At this point, there is no official Fleet API (though one is [in the works](https://github.com/coreos/fleet/blob/master/Documentation/api-v1-alpha.md)) so this library mimcs the behavior of the *fleetctl* command line tool and simply writes data to the [etcd]() key-value-store.
-The Fleet daemon reads data out of specific keys in etcd and processes it as appropiate.

-As work on the actual Fleet API progresses, this library will be refactored to use the real API.

-An alternative implementation is available in the [cloudspace/ruby-fleetctl](https://github.com/cloudspace/ruby-fleetctl) gem.
-The *ruby-fleetctl* gem takes a different approach and uses SSH to interact directly with the *fleetctl* binary to send commands.
-Our approach of writing directly to etcd cuts out the *fleetctl* middleman but is in more danger of being broken by future releases since we're effectively using a "private API".

-The current version of the *fleet-api* gem is known to work with version 0.6.0 of Fleet.

 ### Installation

 Install the gem directly: